 - The dreamer battles the creature, and it comes at her with a knife, a weapon for close combat, implying a close and personal conflict.

-- Then the creature is hit by a city bus and the dreamer is detained for it, symbolizing the beating she’s taken in the battle with her former employer.
+- Then the creature is hit by a city bus and the dreamer is detained for it, symbolizing the beating she’s taking in the battle with her former employer.
 Her battle is a public matter, symbolized by the city bus, and it continues to impact her life.
 She’s detained at the end because she feels like she’s paying a heavy price for something that’s not her fault.
 Her life is on hold as the lawsuit presses forward.
 She can’t get a new job.

-- See how it affects her inner life — feeling raw and wrongly blamed.
+- See how it affects her inner life: feeling raw and wrongly blamed.

-Actions in Context
+Actions in context

 Actions in dreams tell the story and are a primary way of giving context.
 Directly or indirectly, dream symbols usually have actions involving them, and through actions the meaning is revealed.

 - Climb a mountain.
 It’s a popular metaphor used to describe getting to the top of something, such as the “top of the heap,” feeling “on top of the world,” or reaching a major goal that requires diligence and effort.
 The mountain is a metaphor for something huge, and climbing to the top is your effort to conquer it.
-However, a mountain range could symbolize an impassable obstacle, and trying to climb it can symbolize trying to do the impossible.
+However, a mountain range could symbolize an impassable obstacle, and in that context, trying to climb it can symbolize trying to do the impossible.
 In the context of living on a mountain, it can symbolize desire for isolation or privacy.